thorsten/phpMyFAQ/documentation/documentation.md

 In case you're running PHP before 5.5 you cannot use phpMyFAQ.

 phpMyFAQ uses a modern HTML5/CSS3 powered markup.
-The supported browsers are latest Mozilla Firefox (Windows/OS X/Linux), Safari 8.x or later (OS X/iOS), latest Chrome (Windows/OS X/Linux), latest Opera (Windows/OS X/Linux), Internet Explorer 10 and 11 for Windows and Microsoft Edge on Windows 10.
+The supported browsers are latest Mozilla Firefox (Windows/macOS/Linux), latest Safari (macOS/iOS), latest Chrome (Windows/macOS/Linux), latest Opera (Windows/macOS/Linux), Internet Explorer 11 for Windows and Microsoft Edge on Windows 10.

 We recommend to use always the latest version of Firefox, Chrome, Safari, Opera, Internet Explorer and Microsoft Edge.